Estimating phylogenetic networks with SNaQ

 .

-, for example, in the first row.
+.
 The information of which clade this represents can be found in the BSc

 data frame: